 A Thrasher Early Career Award project does not need to be fully encapsulated within the $25,000 award provided by Thrasher.
 It is common for other sources of funding to contribute to the successful completion of a research project, such as funds from the mentor's lab.
 Demonstration of sufficient funds to complete the project is a consideration for the Fund's Advisory Committee.

 Early Career Award applications are submitted using two-step process.
-First, complete and submit the Concept Paper by email.
+First, complete and submit the Concept Paper through our online portal.
 Applicants whose concepts generally fit with the current priorities of the Fund are invited to submit a full proposal.
 Full proposals are reviewed by the Fund's Advisory Committee.

 Spring 2014 Cycle